 - Increases Memory and Helps You Think More Clearly.
 Meditating trains you to remove all of the unnecessary garbage from your thought-patterns.
-This then frees up your mind to retain what is useful and important more efficiently.
+This then frees up your mind to retain what is useful and important more efficiently.9

 - Increases Your Ability to Empathize with Others.
 Brain scans show that meditation activates the positive, happy, empathetic aspects of the brain.
-People who practice meditation regularly report an ability to empathize and care about the emotions of others and bond with them more easily.
+People who practice meditation regularly report an ability to empathize and care about the emotions of others and bond with them more easily.10

 Meditation is by no means a cure-all for your problems.
 But I believe that it’s a powerful first step.
 Meditation’s purpose is to give you perspective and clarity on your internal issues.
 It doesn’t fix them for you.
-One of the most upsetting parts of my involvement in Zen years ago was how many long-time practitioners I met who convinced themselves that meditation fixed all of their psychological and emotional problems, when it didn’t.
+Years ago, one of the most upsetting parts of my involvement in Zen was how many long-time practitioners I met who convinced themselves that meditation fixed all of their psychological and emotional problems, when it didn’t.
 It helped them experience and become aware of those problems, but you still have to go out into the world and commit the actions to overcome them.
 Sitting in a room staring at a wall all day is unlikely to do that.